afreeorange/rosolli/README.md

 - [ ] Search!
 - [ ] Global play/pause with keystrokes
 - [ ] Marquee of titles
+- [ ] Check for Database and connectivity
 - [ ] Scrubber
 - [ ] ±10s
 - [ ] User preferences